StevenMayher/431-2021/labs/lab02/README.md

 ## After the Lab

 - Our draft answer sketch and grading rubric is now available [in pdf](https://github.com/THOMASELOVE/431-2021/blob/main/labs/lab02/sketch/lab02_sketch.pdf) and [in R Markdown format](https://github.com/THOMASELOVE/431-2021/blob/main/labs/lab02/sketch/lab02_sketch.Rmd).
-  - If we make any changes to this document during grading (which we usually do), we'll repost when we post the grades.
-If you find any errors or points of confusion, please let us know under the lab02 folder on [Piazza](https://piazza.com/case/fall2021/pqhs431).
-- Grades and Feedback on the Lab will be posted to the [Course Grading Roster](https://bit.ly/431-2021-grades) by class time on 2021-09-28.
+- Grades and Feedback on the Lab are availble on the [Course Grading Roster](https://bit.ly/431-2021-grades).
-- Additional materials will be posted as necessary.
+- Some Sample Essays from Lab 2 (question 8) that we liked are available to you on our Shared Google Drive in the **431 Lab 2 Essay Examples** document.

 ## Late Work